 Default Apps, Revisited.

 Earlier this year, I wrote about the default apps I was using, and I followed that post with a detailed explanation of those choices.
-Since those posts, I have changed things quite significantly, not only in terms of how my iPhone's home screen is set up but also in terms of the default apps and services that I use.
+Since those posts, I have changed things up a bit.

 While my iPhone's home screen was already pretty minimal, I decided that it could be a bit more minimal.
-I placed all my most used apps in a folder in the dock, leaving only Chrome, Messages and Phone immediately visible.
+I removed all apps from the home screen, leaving only Chrome, Gmail, Messages and Phone immediately visible in the dock.
 Because one can search by simply swiping down on the home screen and because the App Drawer is right there by swiping left on the home screen, any other app on my phone can be easily accessed.
-Last, I decided to remove the widgets from my home screen.
+The OS itself also does a great job of grouping apps in the App Drawer.
+I turned on notification badges within the App Drawer.
+I also decided to remove the widgets from my home screen.
 While the Weather widget was useful, I decided that it would be just as easy to click on the widget that is on my lock screen to open the weather app.
-I found that I actually did not use the calendar widget that much, since I have notifications enabled for tasks/reminders and calendar events.
-My wallpaper is from the first generation iPad.
+I found that I actually did not use the calendar widget that much, since I have notifications enabled for reminders and calendar events.
+I'm still using the same wallpaper, but I am no longer blurring it on the home screen since there are no longer any apps in the way.

 My Updated Defaults